Where's the cabin?

 Via the Winter Trail

-Most of the season, we start from Rose Marie's Rock, about a mile before the first bridge across the Maligne River.
-There is a small parking lot just past the curve of the road that is at Rose Marie's Rock itself.
+Most of the season, we start from Rosemary's Rock, about a mile before the first bridge across the Maligne River.
+There is a small parking lot just past the curve of the road that is at Rosemary’s Rock itself.
 Most years, a natural ice bridge will form here that provides a shorter route.
-This is an ice bridge across moving water; safety is a consideration.
+Safety is a consideration here as this is an ice bridge across moving water.

 After crossing the ice bridge, we use the Winter Trail to the junction of the Summer Trail and Jeffery's Creek.
 Travel up and down Jeffery's Creek is preferred for safety.
 It is, none the less, still a test of your abilities and generously called an Intermediate's trail.

 Currently, we do not have a GPS map for the Winter Trail.

 In years when the ice bridge does not form, or for early season access, we solve the problem of crossing the Maligne River by driving about a mile further to the first bridge.
 Here there is a summer picnic spot with primitive toilets and parking.
 Walk your equipment across the bridge and follow what we refer to as the Summer Trail.
 This route will add about a mile to your trip in; plan accordingly.